mitchcurtis/slate/README.md

 * https://github.com/mitchcurtis/qt-undo
 * https://github.com/mitchcurtis/pickawinner

+### Cloning ###

+`master` is the default branch where all work is done, and is therefore not stable.
+I tag releases, so if you're looking for a stable build to try out, it's best to pick one from `git tag -l`.

 ### Building ###

 qt-undo and pickawinner can be cloned and built separately, but they are also available as submodules of Slate's repo, and can therefore be built automatically when